lsmithso/skcmd/README.txt

 To make a call, run the client call command, using the skype handle:

-python skcmd.py call echo123
+ skcmd.py call echo123

 All being well, This should initiate a call to the Skype call test service.
 Look for Skype status messages in the server terminal window.

 Inbound calls are logged by the server.
 To answer  a call run:

-python skcmd.py answer
+ skcmd.py answer

 Throughout this the normal Skype desktop continues to run, so you will hear the usual ringing and contact status change sounds.